The Big Deal for Retired Blokes.

 You were Designed to Work.

-Of course the story goes on to talk about how we decided to ignore God’s advice and do our own thing.
-As a result we walked straight out of God’s perfect world and into the world as we know it, with all the problems we face today.
-One of those problems is for many people work became meaningless work and drudgery.
+Of course, the story goes on to talk about how Adam decided to ignore God’s advice and do his own thing.
+As a result he walked straight out of God’s perfect world and into the world as we know it, with all the problems we face today.
+But don’t get too upset that he did it because I reckon if it was you or me there in that perfect place, we too would manage to blow it in the end.
+But as a result of Adams actions, one of those problems for many people is that work became meaningless and drudgery.

 God Works Too

-To add to that thought, the bible also says we are created in “the image of God.”
+To add to the thought that we were designed to do work, the bible also says we are created in “the image of God.”
 So therefore we have the characteristics of God himself.
 Since we are also told God himself works, one of the characteristics we have inherited, is a need to work.

 That Lost Feeling